Ivermectin paste is formulated for animals and is not approved or safe for human use without medical supervision.

 Understanding Ivermectin Paste and Its Intended Use

 Ivermectin paste is a veterinary medication primarily designed to treat parasitic infections in livestock such as horses, cattle, and pigs.
 It’s a broad-spectrum antiparasitic agent effective against various internal and external parasites.
-While ivermectin itself is an FDA-approved drug for humans, the formulations intended for animals—like ivermectin paste—are not manufactured with human safety standards in mind.
-This distinction is crucial because animal formulations may contain different concentrations, additives, or excipients that could be harmful to humans.
+While the FDA notes that ivermectin tablets and certain topical forms are approved for limited human uses, the formulations intended for animals—like ivermectin paste—are not manufactured, labeled, or dosed for human use.
+This distinction is crucial because animal formulations may contain different concentrations, inactive ingredients, or delivery systems that have not been evaluated for safety in humans.

 The paste form of ivermectin is popular among farmers because it allows precise dosing based on animal weight.
 However, this convenience does not translate to safe use in humans.
 The doses required for treating human conditions are carefully calibrated and administered under strict medical guidance using pharmaceutical-grade ivermectin tablets or topical solutions.